coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 The CLI tool will then ask if you wish to save this choice as a preset for upcoming projects.
 If you are creating multiple projects for your employer and you want things to be consistent, this is helpful.

-Go ahead and save this configuraion as a preset; Vue CLI will ask you to rename it.
-Name it `coding_corps vue intro`... or what ever you would like:
+Go ahead and save this configuration as a preset; Vue CLI will ask you to rename it.
+Name it `coding_corps vue intro`... or whatever you would like:

 At this point, you will have something along the lines of this in your terminal summarizing all of your options: